Basket weave knot: Examples

-In the reef knot and granny knot, the standing ends enter the short side, while in the double coin knot and the sheet bend, the standing ends enter the long side.
+In the granny knot, the standing ends enter the short side, while in the double coin knot, the standing ends enter the long side.
 Therefore, any of these knots could be used for a lanyard.
 In the carrick bend, which is otherwise similar to the double coin knot, the standing ends enter opposite long sides.

 The next smallest possible basket weave knot is made up of a three–by–four rectangle, and may be called a boatswain's lanyard, whistle lanyard, Napoleon knot, or Chinese knot, although the art of Chinese knotting includes many more knots besides this one.